MeldStudio/streamdeck/co.meldstudio.streamdeck.sdPlugin/README.md

 - Added support for switching scenes using a dial to the StreamDeck+.
 - Added support for switching volume between percent and dB on the Volume control for StreamDeck+.
 - Added support for monitoring an audio track for all StreamDeck devices.
+- Added support for setting a specific state to set for Mute, Monitor, Layer, and Effects keys.

 ## 2023-09-01 (v0.3.0)